scarletknight11/Brain-Computer-Interface-Game-Jam/README.md

 ![GitHub](https://img.shields.io/github/release/scarletknight11/Brain-Computer-Interface-Game-Jam?style=for-the-badge)
 ![GitHub](https://img.shields.io/github/license/scarletknight11/Brain-Computer-Interface-Game-Jam?style=for-the-badge)

 Submission for the [BCI Game Jam 2022](https://bci.games/gamejam.html).
 The game was developed using the Neurosity Crown, Oculus Quest 2 and [@Sanjit, how do you call your experimental exoskeleton, again?].
+This game has a continuous control BCI scheme.

 [Insert a gif here]